 -e VIRTUAL_HOST=blog.DOMAIN.TLD flags

-nginx-proxy to create the proxy information and direct traffic arriving to the correct domain.
+nginx-proxy to create the proxy and direct any traffic requesting that domain to this new Docker container.
+Replace

 Start by creating a ‘docker-compose.yml’ file in an empty directory and copying in the following.

 version: "3" services: db_node_domain: image: mysql:5.7 volumes: - db_data:/var/lib/mysql restart: always environment: MYSQL_ROOT_PASSWORD: PASSWORD MYSQL_DATABASE: wordpress MYSQL_USER: wordpress MYSQL_PASSWORD: PASSWORD container_name: wordpress_db wordpress: depends_on: - db_node_domain image: wordpress:latest expose: - 80 restart: always environment: VIRTUAL_HOST: blog.DOMAIN.TLD WORDPRESS_DB_HOST: db_node_domain:3306 WORDPRESS_DB_USER: wordpress WORDPRESS_DB_PASSWORD: PASSWORD container_name: wordpress volumes: db_data: networks: default: external: name: nginx-proxy